dost-onelab/ulims/README.md

 ####PRE-INSTALLATION####

 From your existing ULIMS installation do the following:
-- Secure a copy of the `ulims/protected/config` directory.
+- Secure a copy of the `ulims/protected/config` and `ulims/image` directory.
   You will need information from the files in that directory.

 - Export(backup) the databases (ulimsaccounting, ulimscashiering, ulimslab, ulimsportal, phaddress).